nsankethreddy/Hadoop101/pig/pig.md

 Pig introduces PigLatin, a scripting language that lets you use SQL-Like syntax to define your map and reduce steps.

-Pig works better with tez and is much fater that map-reduce in terms of performance.
+Pig works better with tez and is much faster that map-reduce in terms of performance.

 Supports UDFs(User Defined functions)